joshuapalicka/joshuapalicka.github.io/ta.md

 During my virtual office hours, I have had the opportunity to directly support and guide students as they navigate through course material and tackle assignments.
-This one-on-one interaction has not only enhanced my communication and teaching skills but also provided valuable feedback on students' progress and areas where they may need further clarification or assistance.
+This one-on-one interaction has not only enhanced my communication and teaching skills but also provided feedback on students' progress and areas where they may need further clarification or assistance.

 Overall, my collaborative experiences as a TA have fostered a strong sense of teamwork and commitment to the success of the students in the courses I have been a part of.

 ## Outcomes
-Through my experience as a Teaching Assistant, I have seen numerous benefits, both for the students I have supported and for my own personal and professional growth:
+Through my experience as a Teaching Assistant, I have seen multiple benefits, both for the students I have supported and for my own personal and professional growth:

 * **Positive impact on student learning**: Providing guidance, feedback, and support to students has helped them grasp